docksal/docksal/docs/content/core/volumes.md

 ## DOCKSAL_VOLUMES

-`DOCKSAL_VOLUMES` value changes volumes driver option for the volumes above, and affects some additional `fin` behavior.
+`DOCKSAL_VOLUMES` value changes the driver option for Docker volumes mentioned above, and also affects some additional `fin` behavior.

 ### bind

-With this option containers map files using Docker bind mount, which basically means direct access.
+With this option containers access files using **Docker bind** driver option, which basically means direct access.

-Docker can access files natively on Linux, but on macOS and Windows it works in VM (VirtualBox or xhyve with Docker Desktop).
-It means that Docker cannot directly access files from host.
-Something has to make those files accessible inside VM first, and it is achieved in a different ways.
+While Docker can access files directly on Linux, on macOS and Windows it works inside VM (VirtualBox or xhyve with Docker Desktop), which means that Docker cannot directly access files from host.
+Those files have to be made available inside VM first, and this is achieved in a different ways on different operating systems and VMs.

-- On macOS with VirtualBox host files are made accessible to Docker by mounting a folder defined in `DOCKSAL_NFS_PATH` into VM via NFS protocol.
+- On macOS with VirtualBox files are made available from host to Docker by mounting the folder defined in `DOCKSAL_NFS_PATH` into VM via NFS protocol.
     ```
             NFS mount                       bind
     Host ==============> VirtualBox VM =============> Container
     ```
-- On macOS with Docker Desktop it is Docker Desktop itself that mounts folders defined in configuration via `osxfs`.
+- On macOS with Docker Desktop it is Docker Desktop itself that mounts folders defined in Docker Desktop UI via `osxfs` network filesystem.
     ```
               osxfs                         bind
     Host ==============> Docker Desktop ==============> Container